andrewwang247/marriage/README.md

 Options:

-  -i, --input FILE:  Path to input file on which to run SMP algorithm. [required]
+  -i, --input FILE:  Path to input json on which to run SMP algorithm. [required]

   -o, --output FILE:  Path to output file in which to print results.